 - A renewal of the systems that can adapt to different weather conditions which is particularly important in hot weather, meaning fewer delays and cancellations

 - A more reliable and sustainable overhead electrification system which will require less maintenance, meaning less cost and disruption

 - Reduced likelihood of equipment failures and power outages

 These improvements will help us keep the railway operating reliably and efficiently for the growing number of passengers and freight services using the line for years to come.

 When will this OLE upgrade work be delivered?

-From October 2021 wiring and structure renewal is expected to start in the Pitsea area and will continue along the line for several years.
+Wiring and structure renewal started in October 2021 in the Pitsea area and will continue along the line for several years.
 We’ll keep passengers and local residents updated as the programme develops.